yuxuanbrandeis/Julex/README.md

 Respond to Yeabin's email :

+a.
 We use modified code, in this function, we returned the list of a which is the extracted text from all the loop throughed MD&A report.
-The _name_ =="main" block return
+The _name_ =="main" block return.
+In Yuting's code from JC A&B, she also provided idea on how to remove tags and subheadings.

 def extract_text_from_files(root_dir):
     a = []